COVID, stress, trauma and why we need to prioritise children’s mental health

 What can we do?

 We absolutely know that change is possible, and interventions can really affect children’s futures.
 There is increasing evidence that good, early help can have a long-lasting effect on children’s psychological and social wellbeing that extends right into adulthood.
 Good psychological help can affect the minds, brains, nervous systems and physiology of those who receive it.
 Such help can be at the level of community or national interventions – for parents, families, the individual child or supporting professionals.
 Many readers of this blog will be undertaking activities with children and families that most definitely change their trajectory.

 In my experience, it is always relationships that make the most difference – relationships in which empathy, mind-mindedness, compassion and sensitivity to another’s feelings are at the centre.
 The psychological attitude and skills of parents and how they interact with children makes a big difference, as do the attitudes and capacities of professionals such as therapists, teachers and social workers.
 We need to build a psychological legacy for future generations and that is just what is being challenged at the moment.

 Would you like to learn more?

 If you work with children and young people, and want to better understand the factors that affect how they behave, think and feel, our Digital Academy courses may be for you.
-Developed by Consultant Child and Adolescent Psychotherapist Dr Graham Music, the courses explore the most significant influences on the developing child, key developmental stages, and topics such as trauma, neglect and resilience:
+Developed by Consultant Child and Adolescent Psychotherapist Dr Graham Music, the courses explore the most significant influences on the developing child, key developmental stages, and topics such as attachment theory, trauma, neglect and brain development: